mengluchu/OpenGeoHub2020/predictors/README.md

-# Global Air Pollution mapping with LUR models
+# Geospatial predictor calculation

-Scripts to calculate predictor variables, and other preprocessing scripts.
+Scripts to calculate predictor variables, particularly buffered variables, and other preprocessing scripts.

 Contents of folder (and order of execution):